rodrigojolivi/health-checks-swagger/README.md

-# health-checks-swagger
+# HealthChecks with Swagger
 Health checks in ASP.NET Core 3.1 and Swagger

 # Technologies
-WebApi .NET Core 3.1
+- WebApi .NET Core 3.1
-AspNetCore.HealthChecks.UI 3.0
+- AspNetCore.HealthChecks.UI 3.0
-AspNetCore.HealthChecks.UI.Client 3.0
+- AspNetCore.HealthChecks.UI.Client 3.0
-EF Core 3.1
+- EF Core 3.1
-Swagger 5.0
+- Swagger 5.0

 # How to use
 Go to https://localhost:{port}/swagger to view the webapi